cronvel/nextgen-events/documentation.md

 NextGen Events is almost compatible with Node.js' EventEmitter, except for few things:

-* .emit() does not return the emitter, but an object representing the current event
+* .emit() does not return the emitter, but an object representing the current event.

+* There is more reserved event name: 'interrupt', 'emitted'.

 * There is no such concept of *max listener* in NextGen Events, .setMaxListeners() function exists only to not break compatibility for people that want to make the switch, but it does nothing (it's an empty function).

-* .removeListener() will remove all matching listener, not only the first listener found
+* .removeListener() will remove all matching listener, not only the first listener found.

 * 'newListener'/'removeListener' event listener will receive an array of new/removed *listener object*, instead of only one *listener function*.